Use Parameters to Make Views More Interactive

 For each parameter you created, do the following:

-From the Dimensions pane, drag the calculated fields you created to the Columns and Rows shelves.
+From the Data pane, drag the calculated fields you created to the Columns and Rows shelves.

-From the Measures pane, drag a measure to the view.
+From the Data pane, drag a measure to the view.
 In this example, Sales is placed on Label on the Marks card.

 Test your parameters by selecting fields in the parameter controls.